thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-11-16-beginning-arduino-push-button-led.md

-And there you go&#8230;a functional Arduino beginners project.
+And there you go...a functional Arduino beginners project.
 I know some of you might be thinking &#8220;is it not a bit complex for simply turning on an L.E.D&#8221;.
 For that purpose yes, it is but imagine adding a few buttons, a few motors and a bit of work to the program, and it could turn into a basic remote controlled car.
 Or swap out the button for a light sensor and you could have an automated light that comes on when it gets dark.
 The possibilities are endless.
-But don&#8217;t worry, like you I&#8217;m a new to this too , so we can work on it together&#8230;
+But don't worry, like you I'm a new to this too , so we can work on it together...

 I based this post on a post I wrote for [my own blog](http://blog.jonnie.io/push-button-control-led/)